 Use the troubleshooting tables to find solutions to problems that have identifiable symptoms.
-See the Problem Determination and Service Guide on the IBM xSeries Documentation CD for more detailed troubleshooting information.
-If you cannot find the problem in these tables, run the diagnostic programs (see "Running the diagnostic programs" in the Problem Determination and Service Guide).
+See the Problem Determination and Service Guide on the IBM System x Documentation CD for more detailed troubleshooting information.
+If you cannot find a problem in these tables, run the diagnostic programs (see "Running the diagnostic programs" in the Problem Determination and Service Guide).

-If you have just added new software or a new optional device and the server is not working, complete the following steps before using the troubleshooting tables:
+If you have just added new software or a new optional device and the server is not working, complete the following steps before you use the troubleshooting tables: